overleaf/translations/README.md

-translations-sharelatex
+overleaf/translations
 =======================

-holds the translations used for ShareLaTeX.com
+holds the translations used for Overleaf.com

 These files are not to be edited by hand, they will be automated by http://sharelatex.oneskyapp.com/